mrosenquist/Okta-Admin-Tool-For-Zendesk/README.md

-# Okta Admin Tool For Zendesk
+# Okta Actions

-Introducing Okta Admin Tool For Zendesk.
+Introducing Okta Actions for Zendesk.
 An app based on the Zendesk app framework that allows IT admins to quickly execute Okta user tasks in Zendesk such as:

 Reset Passwords
 Unlock accounts